italiangrid/storm/clientSRM-guide.md

 <a name="srmRmdir">&nbsp;</a>
 ##### srmRmdir

-Removes an empty directory in a local SRM space.
+Remove an empty directory in a local SRM space.

 To remove an empty directory using the provided SRM client type: